 Good internet articles attract and engage readers.
 They do this by recognizing that internet users aren’t readers when they arrive on a web page.
 Instead of reading web page content immediately, site visitors typically conduct a “quick scan” of web page content to determine whether it’s a “good hit.”
 If it is, they’ll continue reading.
 If not, they’ll return to the search engine and look at the next result in their query.

 A Google query on “writing for the web” recently returned nearly a half million results.
 Some readers will find the information they’re looking for in the first three pages of the search results.
 Others will give up after browsing the first page of entries and narrow their search for “internet writing” – where they can browse another 200,000 results.

-Even in cases when individuals find page content interesting, it’s estimated that 80 percent of site visitors will still only scan the content on a given web page for “highlights” and move on.
+Even in cases when individuals find page content interesting, it’s estimated that 80 percent of site visitors will still only scan the content on a given web page for “highlights” and move on, according to Hamilton SEO specialists.
 As little as 15 percent of site visitors actually read the entire contents of a page.

 Multilevel writing is the practice of writing for “browsers” and “readers” simultaneously with the goal of providing a good experience for each audience.
 This way of writing is important because: (1) individuals are less likely to read content that cannot be easily scanned; and (2) content written in a multilevel writing style is easier to read on screen than traditional text.

 The guidelines for multilevel writing are easy for anyone to follow:

 - Create meaningful subheads: Contents with subheads are easy to scan.
 The more relevant subheads are to a site visitor, the less likely it is that the user will move on.

 - Use bulleted lists and jump lists: Bulleted lists are an ideal way to summarize information for online visitors.
 If each bullet point requires lengthy conversation, consider linking several pages together instead of including the entire article on a single web page.

 - Indent: Indenting text is a great way to identify subpoints.